janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 ## 😵‍💫 &thinsp; Troubleshooting

 Having problems using or contributing to the project?
 Please [open an issue on GitHub](https://github.com/janosh/matbench-discovery/issues).
-We're happy to help!
+Happy to help! 😊